prevem/prevem-spec/docs/refimpl.md

 # Security

 The `User`, `Role`, and `Password` concepts are provided by the [Symfony Security](http://symfony.com/doc/current/book/security.html) layer.
-Users *may* be defined in a database -- or they may be defined by a config file or a dynamic service.
+Users are defined in the database.
 For our purposes, a `user` may be a person, a bot, or an entire organization.
-Users have a simple name, a password, and a list of roles.
+Users have a simple name, a password, an activation flag, and a list of roles.

 *Note*: We do not formally model organizations or domains with multiple people who collaborate on newsletters, but this is an important use-case, and the specification includes functionality to support this use-case.
 The organization would have one user-account and one